canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 ### Canonical Contributor License Agreement

-Please read and sign our [Contributor License Agreement (CLA)](https://ubuntu.com/legal/contributors) before submitting any changes.
-The agreement grants Canonical permission to use your contributions.
-The author of a change remains the copyright owner of their code (no copyright assignment occurs).
+Code contributions can only be accepted from contributors who have signed our [Contributor License Agreement (CLA)](https://ubuntu.com/legal/contributors).
+Signing the agreement grants Canonical permission to use your contributions, and you remain the copyright owner of your work (no copyright assignment occurs).

-Before committing anything, review the terms of the agreement.
-If you agree and sign it, your work can be incorporated into the repository.
+Review the terms of the agreement before signing it or committing anything.
+If you agree and choose to sign it, your work can be incorporated into the repository.

-#### CLA check in CI

-When you open a pull request (PR) against the `main` branch, an automated check verifies that you have signed the CLA.
-This check uses the [canonical/has-signed-canonical-cla](https://github.com/canonical/has-signed-canonical-cla) GitHub Action.

-If you haven't signed the CLA:
-1. The check will fail with a message indicating the CLA requirement
-2. Visit <https://ubuntu.com/legal/contributors> to review and sign the agreement
-3. Once signed, ask a maintainer to re-run the check, or push a new commit to trigger re-evaluation

-The CLA check only runs on PRs to `main`.
-Internal team members working on other branches should ensure they have signed the CLA before their changes are merged to `main`.

 ### Open source license

-The starter pack is licensed under [GPL-3.0](LICENSE).
+The Starter Pack is licensed under [GPL-3.0](LICENSE).
 Documentation for this project is licensed under CC-BY-SA 3.0.

 ## Report an issue or open a request

-If you find a bug or feature gap in the starter pack, look for it in the [project's GitHub issues](https://github.com/canonical/sphinx-docs-starter-pack/issues) first.
-If you have fresh input, add your voice to share new findings.
+If you find a bug or feature gap in the Starter Pack, look for it in the [project's GitHub issues](https://github.com/canonical/sphinx-docs-starter-pack/issues) first.
+Add your voice to the thread if you have fresh input.

 If the bug or feature doesn't have an issue, [open one](https://github.com/canonical/sphinx-docs-starter-pack/issues/new/choose).

-## What belongs in the starter pack
+## What belongs in the Starter Pack

-The starter pack is designed to be a minimal, flexible foundation for diverse documentation projects.
+The Starter Pack is designed to be a minimal, flexible foundation for diverse documentation projects.

-**Belongs in the starter pack:**
+**Belongs in the Starter Pack:**
-- Fixes bugs in core functionality
+- Bug fixes for core functionality
-- Improves the default configuration in ways that benefit all users
+- Improvements to default configuration that benefit all users
-- Adds documentation about existing features
+- Documentation about existing features
-- Updates dependencies for security or compatibility
+- Dependency updates for security or compatibility

-**May not belong in the starter pack:**
+**May not belong in the Starter Pack:**
-- Enables optional tooling or features by default (these should be opt-in)
+- Optional tooling or features (these should be opt-in and implemented by projects using the Starter Pack)
-- Adds opinionated formatting or linting rules that would cause a sizable portion of existing doc sets to fail checks suddenly
+- Opinionated formatting or linting rules that would cause a sizable portion of existing doc sets to fail checks suddenly
-- Makes changes that conflict with existing workflows
+- Changes that conflict with existing workflows
-- Introduces features that are project-specific rather than general-purpose
+- Features that are project-specific rather than general-purpose
 - UI-related changes may be better suited for the ongoing alternative theme update project (ask maintainers)

 When in doubt, open an issue first to discuss whether the change aligns with the project's goals.